 The numeric color editor part of the view contains the following fields:

-- Color Type - Select the Spot, Process and Expanded color modes.
+- Color Type - Select the Spot, Process or Expanded color modes.
 Available when editing a palette color.
 Spot colors can be printed (if selected) on separate plates and are linked to the palette.
 Process colors are linked to the palette, but are separated when printed.
 Expanded colors are not lined to the palette.
 When using a color type that is linked to the palette, changing the color in the palette will change all document colors.

 - Hex - Edits the RGB color value in hexadecimal and can be used to set the color in hexadecimal values.